uktrade/django-zenslackchat/README.rst

 environment.
 When you add the client a secret will be generated and shown once.
 This is set as ZENDESK_CLIENT_SECRET.
 The redirect URL should be the same as ZENDESK_REDIRECT_URI set for the webapp's env.

+You kick off the OAuth process by going to the site root.
+Log-in and you will see a section called "OAuth integrations for" and there is a Zendesk entry and a link to "Add".

 If you are developing locally you would need a paid Ngrok.io account to tunnel the staging Zendesk to a local running webapp.
 Zendesk requires a HTTPS endpoint